-To be endorsed as a mentorMentor teacherTeacher, an applicant must hold a valid Colorado professional teacher license, have completed an approved mMentor tTeacher training program provided by an educator preparation program and have demonstrated the competencies below.
-Upon completion of an approved Mentor mentor teacher Teacher-training program, the candidate must also have completed at least one full school year of successful experience serving as a mentorMentor teacher Teacher for a teacher candidate who is participating in clinical practice or for a novice teacher.
+To be endorsed as a mentor teacher, an applicant must hold a valid Colorado professional teacher license, have completed an approved mentor teacher training program provided by an educator preparation program and have demonstrated the competencies below.
+Upon completion of an approved mentor teacher training program, the candidate must also have completed at least one full school year of successful experience serving as a mentor teacher for a teacher candidate who is participating in clinical practice or for a novice teacher.

-- 4.24(1) The mentor teacher develops instructional leadership skills to advance mentoring, the teaching profession, and equitable outcomes for every student, and: - 4.24(1)(a) Develops and continuously pursues professional growth goals and short-term goal setting that are informed by mentor and beginning teacher data of practice and student learning data;- - 4.24(1)(b) Collects and analyzes mentor and beginning teacher data of practice to inform instructional mentoring decisions that are based on short-term goals and will improve beginning teacher practice and the academic, social, and emotional learning of every student; - 4.24(1)(c) Supports the work of collaborative partnerships with school and district instructional leaders, teacher leaders, and school communities to advance the teaching profession and advocate for equitable outcomes for every student; and-
+- 4.24(1) The mentor teacher develops instructional leadership skills to advance mentoring, the teaching profession and equitable outcomes for every student, and: - 4.24(1)(a) Develops and continuously pursues professional growth goals and short-term goal setting that are informed by mentor and beginning teacher data of practice and student learning data; - 4.24(1)(b) Collects and analyzes mentor and beginning teacher data of practice to inform instructional mentoring decisions that are based on short-term goals and will improve beginning teacher practice and the academic, social, and emotional learning of every student; - 4.24(1)(c) Supports the work of collaborative partnerships with school and district instructional leaders, teacher leaders, and school communities to advance the teaching profession and advocate for equitable outcomes for every student; and